VCityTeam/ConVer-G/Readme.md

 - the `springdoc-openapi-starter-webmvc-ui 2.1.0` library to parse the Swagger API annotations and displays the [swagger-ui](http://localhost:8080/swagger-ui/index.html),
 - a [Dockerized PostgreSQL 15 database](https://www.postgresql.org/docs/15/index.html), so the `postgresql` driver is installed too.

+### Maven plugins
+This project has been tested with:
+- `sonarqube`, assuring the code quality,
+- `JaCoCo`, testing the code coverage.

 ### Start the application
 #### Dockerized database + Java Spring